zygurt/TSM/docs/index.md

 A wide variety of additional files have also been included that may be of use beyond Time-Scale Modification.

+## Software Requirements
+- Tested with MATLAB 2018a on Windows 10.
+Everything except multi-column labels will work on earlier versions.
+- Python 3.6
+- Pytorch 1.3.1

 # Published work

 - [Stereo time-scale modification using sum and difference transformation](https://maxwell.ict.griffith.edu.au/spl/publications/papers/icspcs18_roberts_stereotsm.pdf)